-As someone who is working remotely I always seek to get a local SIM card anywhere I travel to for at least a couple of days.
-The SIM card in Iceland is useful to check emails, stay connected with my team and share stories on social media.
+As someone who is working remotely, I always seek to get a local SIM card anywhere I travel to for at least a couple of days.
+The SIM card in Iceland is useful for checking emails, staying connected with my team, and sharing stories on social media.

 Trust me, there is a lot to share about Iceland such as the scenic Icelandic waterfalls.

-The Icelandic SIM card helps you also to navigate through the country, research about points of interests, book accommodation and manage bookings for tours you might want to take in Iceland.
+The Icelandic SIM card helps you also to navigate through the country, research points of interest, book accommodation, and manage bookings for tours you might want to take in Iceland.
 For some attractions, you will need to book in advance.
 Having a SIM card in Iceland will most likely pay off.

 - Can I buy a SIM card at Iceland airport?

 - How much is a SIM card in Iceland?

 - Can you use mobile data in Iceland?

 Keep reading to also find out about a rather unknown offer from one SIM card provider that will save you thousands of Icelandic korunas.

 Prepaid SIM Cards in Iceland – Prices & Options